PicoLisp FFI with Crystal

 Explain

-The code can be found in extract.l and pil.zig.
-The Zig code is designed as a shared library and can be called by PicoLisp’s (native) function to pass data to/from between both languages.
+The code can be found in extract.l and pil.cr.
+The Crystal code is designed as a shared library and can be called by PicoLisp’s (native) function to pass data to/from between both languages.

 PicoLisp code explanation